fgnass/classname-variants/README.md

 }
 ```

-# Bonus: styled-components, but with class names 💅
+# Bonus: styled-components, but with for static CSS 💅

 Things can be taken even a step further, resulting in a _styled-components_ like way of defining reusable components: